A Convex Obstacle Avoidance Formulation: Methodology

-where \( m \) is the vehicle mass, \( I_z \) is the yaw moment of inertia, \( v_x \) and \( v_y \) are the longitudinal and lateral velocities, respectively, and $q = \dot{\psi}_B$ \ is the yaw rate.
-The front steering input \( \delta \), \( \mathrm{F}_{ij} \) denotes the forces applied to the front (\(f\)) and rear (\(r\)) tires, and \( a \) and \( b \) are the distances from the center of mass of the vehicle to the front and rear axles, respectively.
+The rigid-body nonlinear dynamics of the vehicle are modeled using the standard single-track (bicycle) model with three degrees of freedom \cite{Jazar2018VehicleApplications, Bobier2013StayingSurface}.
+A free-body diagram of this model is shown in Figure~\ref{fig1}, where $v_x$ and $v_y$ are the body-frame velocities, $q$ is the yaw rate, and $\delta$ is the steering input.
+The front steering input is \( \delta \), \( \mathrm{F}_{ij} \) denotes the forces applied to the front (\(f\)) and rear (\(r\)) tires, and \( a \) and \( b \) are the distances from the center of mass of to the front and rear axles, respectively.
+The physical parameters: mass ($m$), yaw moment of inertia ($\mathrm{I}_z$), and distances from the center of mass to the front and rear axles ($a$ and $b$).

-To evaluate the forces \( \mathrm{F}_{ij} \), first, a nonlinear tire model is applied.
-Tire-road interactions are highly nonlinear and depend on several variables beyond slip angle, such as normal force, temperature, camber, tire pressure, and friction coefficient.
-However, physically motivated models like the Brush and Fiala models offer reasonable approximations under basic conditions.
-A key distinction of the brush model is that it assumes a rigid tire carcass.
-In this work, the Brush tire model is applied \cite{Pacejka2012TireDynamics}, and both the pure lateral slip and interactive (both longitudinal and lateral slip) formulas will be subsequently applied.
-The pure lateral slip model is defined as:
+To accurately capture dynamic behavior during aggressive evasive maneuvers, the longitudinal ($\mathrm{F}_{x}$) and lateral ($\mathrm{F}_{y}$) tire forces are computed utilizing the nonlinear brush model \cite{Pacejka2012TireDynamics}, which accounts for both pure lateral and combined longitudinal/lateral slip.
+The brush model for pure lateral slip is given below.